Search

 Many computer vision applications involve and combine multiple different computer vision tasks that each require specialized AI models.
 The concept of a flow with multiple stages is also called a computer vision pipeline.

-The first computer vision module detects all faces in the focus area before the subsequent module performs the actual mask detection for every detected face.
+The first computer vision module detects all faces in the focus area before the subsequent module starts detecting face masks for every detected face.
 Technically, face detection is the fundamental computer vision task called object detection, to recognize and localize an object (here: human faces) in an image (here: in the focus area).

 With Viso Suite, you can select different AI frameworks (TensorFlow, OpenVINO, etc.) and a broad list of AI models to perform this task.
-Viso manages the integration, compatibility, and orchestration of ML model serving containers fully automatically.
+Viso manages the integration, compatibility, and orchestration of the Machine Learning (ML) model serving containers automatically.
 The ability to easily change and update the AI model is critical because technology advances rapidly (see our article on real-time Object Detection).
 The list of available, pre-trained AI models is very extensive; you can manage them in your workspace (Library -> AI models) and add your own.

 Mask Recognition

 The following module in the pipeline will be a computer vision module for image recognition.
-The output of the face detector is fed into this deep learning model to recognize the presence of a mask.
+The output of the face detector is fed into this deep learning model (face mask detection model) to recognize the presence of a mask.
 Hence, the output is either “mask” or “no-mask” for each face, expressed with a level of probability (e.g., 0.98 – indicating 98% probability).

 Output Logic